Star Studded Journey The Canyons of Utah

 Springdale to Las Vegas 2.5 hours drive.

 The switch from the natural beauties of the Utah National Parks to the razzmatazz of Vegas might just blow your mind, but on the assumption that you survive, we recommend a couple of days in Vegas before returning home.
-If you hate this idea, you can always drive back to Salt Lake City which is only a 4 hour drive and will save the $150 drop fee on your vehicle.

 2 nights in Las Vegas